 Jotun is a responsible and dependable corporate citizen in countries affected by our operation.
 Our Human Rights policy confirms Jotun’s commitment to respecting the human rights of our employees, in the value chain and local communities.

 Jotun expects that all employees and business partners respect the human rights and decent working conditions as set forth in this policy.

 2. Roles and Responsibility

 Group HR is the process owner of this policy, and has the responsibility to initiate programs, actions and reviews in order for each Jotun company to be aware of their obligations and to comply with the requirements.

-Jotun is committed to developing an organisational culture that respects internationally recognised human rights and seeks to avoid human rights abuses.
+Jotun is committed to developing an organisational culture and a relationship with our business partners, that respects internationally recognized human rights and seeks to avoid human rights abuses.

 Jotun respects the principles within the:

 - Non-acceptance for human rights abuses

 Jotun recognizes the value of diversity and inclusion and is committed to preventing discrimination in all forms.